picandocodigo/List-Category-Posts/readme.txt

 = 0.33 =
  * Fixes bug with thumbnail size on Widget.
  * Adds feature to make widget title a link to the category.
 Use 'catlink' as the value for the widget's title to make it a link to the category (based on https://github.com/picandocodigo/List-Category-Posts/pull/51/).
+ * Fixes morelink styiling with CSS class and tag.
+ * Adds morelink to templates (based on https://github.com/picandocodigo/List-Category-Posts/pull/48/)

 = 0.32 =
  * Add category count parameter to show the number of posts in a category next to its title.
 Only works when using the **catlink** option: `[catlist name=nintendo catlink=yes category_count=yes]` - http://wordpress.org/support/topic/count-feature